From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Introduction

 A natural question to be addressed before investigating the convergence problem for the system of particles \eqref{SDE:particle:system} is the well-posedness in the weak or strong sense of its mean-field limit \eqref{SDE:MCKEAN}.
 This problem has been intensively investigated under various settings by many authors.
 We refer e.g. to \cite{gartner}, \cite{Sznitman}, Jourdain \cite{jourdain:1997}, and more recently, Li and Min \cite{Li:min:2}, \cite{mishura:veretenikov} and Hammersley et al. \cite{HSSzpruch:18} for a short sample.

-In our recent contribution \cite{chaudruraynal:frikha}, we revisited the problem of the unique solvability by tackling the corresponding formulation of the martingale problem under mild regularity assumptions on the coefficients $b$ and $a$, namely: $a= \sigma \sigma^{*}$ is uniformly elliptic, $b$ is bounded, measurable and Lipschitz in $\mu$ with respect to the total variation metric, $a$ is bounded, $\eta$-H\"older continuous in space and admits a bounded and $\eta$-H\"older continuous linear functional derivative.
-Under an additional regularity assumption, namely if $(x, \mu)\mapsto b(t, x, \mu), \, a(t, x, \mu)$ are uniformly H\"older continuous with respect to the space variable $x$ and admit two bounded and uniformly H\"older continuous linear functional derivatives on $\pp$, it then turns out that the transition density $p(\mu, s, t, z)$ of the SDE \eqref{SDE:MCKEAN} at time $t$ starting from the initial distribution $\mu$ at time $s$ exists and is smooth with respect to the variables $s$ and $\mu$, the derivatives in the measure argument being understood for a stronger notion of differentiation, namely in the sense of Lions.
-More precisely, the map $(s, \mu) \mapsto p(\mu, s, t, z) \in \mathcal{C}^{1, 2}([0,t) \times \pp)$ (see Section \ref{wasserstein:differentiation} for a definition of this space).
+In our recent contribution \cite{chaudruraynal:frikha}, we revisited the problem of the unique solvability by tackling the corresponding formulation of the martingale problem under mild regularity assumptions on the coefficients.
+Namely, if $a= \sigma \sigma^{*}$ is uniformly elliptic, $b$ is bounded, measurable and Lipschitz continuous in its measure variable with respect to the total variation metric, $a$ is bounded, continuous, $\eta$-H\"older continuous in space uniformly with respect to the time and measure variables and admits a bounded and $\eta$-H\"older continuous linear functional derivative then the martingale problem associated to \eqref{SDE:MCKEAN} is well-posed.
+Under an additional regularity assumption, namely, if $\mathbb{R}^d \times \mathcal{P}(\mathbb{R}^d) \ni (x, m)\mapsto b(t, x, m), \, a(t, x, m)$ are uniformly H\"older continuous with respect to the space variable $x$ and admit two bounded and uniformly H\"older continuous linear functional derivatives, it then turns out that the transition density $p(\mu, s, t, z)$ of the SDE \eqref{SDE:MCKEAN} at time $t$ starting from the initial distribution $\mu$ at time $s$ exists and is smooth with respect to the variables $s$ and $\mu$, the derivatives in the measure argument being understood for a stronger notion of differentiation, namely in the sense of Lions.
+More precisely, the map $(s, \mu) \mapsto p(\mu, s, t, z) \in \mathcal{C}^{1, 2}([0,t) \times \pp)$ (see Section \ref{wasserstein:differentiation} for a precise definition of this space).
 The previous regularity properties of the density finally allows to establish the existence and uniqueness of classical solutions for a class of linear parabolic PDEs on the Wasserstein space, namely